Protective Order Defense Lawyer in Utah

 Can a protective order affect my gun rights?

-Absolutely.
-Many protective orders prohibit firearm possession while the order is active.
-This can affect concealed carry permits, military service, law enforcement employment, and professional licensing.
-If the allegations also involve a firearm, prosecutors often escalate the case much more aggressively.
+Yes.
+Many protective orders can restrict firearm possession while the order is active, even if there has been no criminal conviction.
+This can affect concealed carry holders, military members, law enforcement professionals, hunters, and people whose employment depends on firearm access.
+If the allegations involve a firearm, prosecutors may treat the case more aggressively and the protective order may become part of a larger violent crime or weapons investigation.

 What happens if I violate a protective order?